 - How committed am I to making improvements on a scale of 1 – 10, with 10 being completley committed?
 If it’s less than 10, what is the reason for that?
 How can you make it to 10?
 Write down some SMART goals to make improvements.

-- What would I say to my best friend if he/she were in my situation?
+- What would I say to my best friend if they were in my situation?

 Then start to look at your lifestyle holistically:

-1. Examine your diet: Many people ate too much during lockdowns, so now is a good time to review what you’re eating and ensure it is a healthy, balanced diet.
+1. Examine your diet: Review what you’re eating and drinking and ensure it is a healthy, balanced diet.
 If you're feeling stressed, try to avoid drinking too much coffee, tea, sodas, or alcohol, as they can trigger the stress response.
 If you are in doubt about how to eat more healthily there are a lot of resources online or invest in a virtual consultation with a good nutritionalist.

 2. Get more sleep: A study by Aviva found that up to 16 million adults in the UK suffer from sleepless nights, with over 30% saying they have insomnia and almost a quarter only surviving on 5 hours sleep a night.
-With the increased worry caused by the impact of Covid-19 and the uncertainty about the future, many individuals are experiencing disrupted sleep, which can result in irritability, mood changes, difficulty focusing and remembering.
+With the increased worry caused by the impact of Covid-19 and the uncertainty about the future, many individuals are experiencing disrupted sleep, which can result in irritability, mood changes, difficulty focusing, and remembering.
 Chronic sleep deprivation or burnout are sometimes misdiagnosed as depression, so try to get in enough hours.
 If you have difficulty getting to sleep then limit your overall caffeine intake and exposure to blue light in the evenings.

 3. Get more exercise: Especially if you’re working from home, you may have ended up being glued to the laptop and leading more of a sedentary lifestyle, so break up the day by going for a walk or run, doing yoga – whatever you enjoy.
 Exercise is proven to release endorphins and fresh air promotes better sleep.

 4. Try to watch less TV by doing something more creative, like taking up a new hobby, such as learning a language or a musical instrument.
 You will feel like you’ve achieved something, which will boost your mood.